 - Storage optimizations: Extent-based Allocations, Hole punching, Reflinks

 Senior Product Manager, Oracle Linux, ORACLE Deutschland B.V. & Co.
 KG

 Lenz does product management for Oracle Linux.
 He is located in Hamburg, Germany and joined Oracle via the acquisition of Sun Microsystems in 2010.
 Lenz has been a member of the MySQL Group for 9 years.
 He came to MySQL AB as a release engineer in 2002 and then moved to the MySQL Community Relations team in 2005.
 Prior to MySQL AB, he worked at SuSE Linux AG in Nuremberg for four years, as a distribution core developer and evangelist.
-He started working with Linux and free software during his...
+He...
 Read More →

 Wednesday November 7, 2012 10:40am - 11:25am

 Attendance numbers do not account for private attendees.
 Get there early!